personium/website/src/en/apiref/228_Link_External_Cell.md

+---
+id: 228_Link_External_Cell
+title: Link other objects with Extcel
-# Link other objects with Extcel
+sidebar_label: Link other objects with Extcel
+---

 ## Overview